this site is currently being updated / August 6, 2021

 No public events shall take place on the CAU premises until further notice.
 There is no possibility of holding face-to-face events that are not directly connected with teaching (e.g. conferences, lecture series and similar event formats).

 Digital formats should be used here instead.
 Internal talks, meetings of working groups and committees should be held as telephone or video conferences.
 All meetings that are deemed absolutely necessary and which cannot be conducted by telephone or video conference must adhere to the prescribed hygiene measures and distancing regulations.
-Please see the guidelines by the University Board from 21.04.2020 for information about conducting appointment procedures for professors.
+Please see the guidelines by the University Board as amended for information about conducting appointment procedures for professors.
 The University Board will decide on use of the CAU rooms by external third parties on an individual basis.

 Access for non-university personnel must be kept to a minimum.
 Contact information for non-university personnel (e.g. workmen and other service providers) as well as their time of entering/leaving the CAU premises should be documented where possible.
 Non-university personnel must be informed of the measures currently implemented with regard to protection against SARS-CoV-2 infection, and follow the principles listed under no. 2 above.

 We would like to draw your attention to the information and regulations for rapid identification and tracing of suspected cases of a COVID-19 infection, as published on the CAU corona website, along with the information about reporting and passing on information there, too.

 Employees can arrange a personal consultation with the university's in-house doctor, also regarding high risks due to a pre-existing condition or an individual predisposition.
 The university's in-house doctor provides advice to employees and supervisors on appropriate protective measures for individual workplaces.
 The currently applicable instructions and procedures to/for people who belong to high-risk groups, or share a household with someone in a high-risk group, are published on the CAU corona website.